M-DPSK Modulator Baseband

 corresponding phase difference.
 The

-Binary option uses a
+Binary option uses

-natural binary-to-integer mapping, while the
+binary-coded integer mapping, while the

-uses a Gray-coded assignment of phase differences.
+a Gray-coded assignment of phase differences.
 For example, the following table

 indicates the assignment of phase difference to three-bit inputs, for both the

 is the Phase rotation parameter.
 The phase difference is

 between the previous symbol and the current symbol.

 Gray options, see the reference page for the M-PSK Modulator Baseband block.
 The signal constellation for that block